ARUP-NGS/BMFtools/README.md

 #TODO (ish):
+0. Pressing
+    1. Figure out why the VCF being written is off by one.
+(It shouldn't be, as I'm telling it to increment from the pysam position - after lunch today, I'll look at that.)

+## Backlog
 0. Paper/Presentations
     1. slides of qc, slide explaining why m.a.p., slide stating our advantages vs others
 1. SNV: